 - Sterilization surgery

-- FVRCP vaccine
+- DHPP and FVRCP vaccines

 - Rabies vaccine (12 weeks or older)

 - Ear-Tips for free-roaming and outdoor cats: Ear tips indicate that the cat has undergone spay or neuter surgery.
 This helps prevent a cat from being unnecessarily re-trapped in the future.
 Click HERE for picture.
 We recommend an ear tip for any cat that has access to the outdoors.

 - Other Services: While in our care for surgery, a feral or free-roaming cat can sometimes be treated for other small ailments or illnesses, such as minor wounds.
 We can also give injectable antibiotics or dewormer, clean ears, etc. This depends on the severity of the issue, as well as clinic capacity and available resources, and will be at the discretion of medical staff.